-Audit and Corporate Governance Committee is requested to:
+Council is requested to:

 - a.
 Note the review of the constitutional arrangements for the governance of the treasury management function. - b.
-Consider the Treasury Management Mid-Year report for 2024-25, as set out in Appendix 1 to this report, and agree it should be referred to Full Council. - c.
-Note the updated 2-24/25 Treasury Management Strategy document as set out in Appendix 2 and refer this to Full Council for approval.
+Note the Treasury Management Mid-Year report for 2024-25, as set out in Appendix 1 to this report. - c.
+Approve the updated 24/25 Treasury Management Strategy document as set out in Appendix 2.